Most certainly, our bike racks accept most bike styles, including hybrid and road touring tandem bicycles.

-A choice of a standard flat pedal and the same pedal with a toe clip are available, if you prefer to ride with clipless (SPD etc.) pedals, we recommend you bring your own.
+A ll rental bikes come with flat pedals .
+If you prefer to ride with clipless (SPD etc.) pedals, we recommend you bring your own.
 The bike seats are comfortable ladies’ or mens’ gel saddles.
 For our multi day tours for your comfort we recommend you bring your own.
 We are only too happy to fit it for you.

 What additional expense can I expect?